Office of Sustainability Student Staff

 Iris Fabrizio first attended UAF in 2005 before the Office of Sustainability had been created.
-When she returned in the fall of 2013 she was excited to see the efforts and the progress that the office had made on campus.
-She was eager to become a part of the team as an Office Assistant and performs various tasks including website maintenance, project coordination, event planning and many other long and short term duties that come up in the office.
-Iris is pursuing a Bachelor's in the Natural Science's and hopes to one day further understand the natural world scientifically and help others to understand balance and our relatioinship with our environment..
+When she returned in the fall of 2013 she was excited to see the efforts and the progress that the office had made on campus, and was eager to become a part of the team as an Office Assistant.
+She performs various tasks including website maintenance, project coordination, event planning and many other long and short term duties that come up in the office.
+Iris is pursuing a Bachelor's in the Natural Science's and plans to get into science communication.
 In her free time she enjoys creating art, reading, writing, arithmetic, traveling, the outdoors, fantastic adventures and coffee.